Privacy Policy

 • detect, prevent, and investigate fraud, abuse, and security incidents;

-• comply with law and enforce our Terms of Service; and
+• comply with the law and enforce our Terms of Service; and

 • other purposes with your consent.